Your Handy Guide To Preparing For Interior House Painting

 • you have lots of natural light to see how the paint colour looks

-3. Choosing the Right Paint Sheen Level
+3. Choosing a Paint Sheen Level

 When selecting paint, you’ll need to consider the sheen level.
 This refers to how shiny the paint is and how much light it reflects.